nils-mathieu/piscine-rust/module-03.md

 If the C programming language had only one flaw, it would be its poorly reusable code.
 This language makes it very difficult to write code that may be used in multiple similar situations, especially when the only thing that changes is a bunch of types.
-If wasn't an issue at first because everything was basically an `int`.
+It wasn't an issue at first because everything was basically an `int`.
 Things have changed a bit.

 Rust fixes this by providing a way to encode what types have in common - their traits.
 In fact, the